haoyuc/MaskedDenoising/README.md

 ## Citation
 If you find it helpful, please consider citing:

-    @inproceedings{chen2023masked,
+    @InProceedings{Chen_2023_CVPR,
-      title     = {Masked Image Training for Generalizable Deep Image Denoising}, author    = {Haoyu Chen and Jinjin Gu and Yihao Liu and Salma Abdel Magid and Chao Dong and Qiong Wang and Hanspeter Pfister and Lei Zhu}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year      = {2023},
+        author    = {Chen, Haoyu and Gu, Jinjin and Liu, Yihao and Magid, Salma Abdel and Dong, Chao and Wang, Qiong and Pfister, Hanspeter and Zhu, Lei}, title     = {Masked Image Training for Generalizable Deep Image Denoising}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
+        year      = {2023},
+        pages     = {1692-1703}
     }